 Anxiety and depression came hand in hand over the second half of my 20’s.
 I had depression at 22, but anxiety was the late bloomer.
 I didn’t know what was happening those first few times; when the alarm bells were sounding but you can still sort of breathe.
 Those confusing moments where the music is playing at full blast while you’re brandishing your weapon, looking around like a moron.
 I had never known these feelings, never sympathized with people who were too anxious to go to the party, too stressed out with the idea of eating at a restaurant alone.
 I was the girl who at 20 years old went solo to Kolkata, and now I couldn’t even get on the subway.

-When you’re deep into depression and anxiety that “fearless” person you were before feels like another lifetime.
+When you’re deep into depression and anxiety, that “fearless” person that you were before starts to feel like another lifetime.
 I couldn’t imagine how I was once able to stroll so casually onto an airplane, travel solo, have my own apartment.
-I couldn’t be alone with my thoughts for too long, couldn’t give myself time to question my breathing, evaluate my sadness.
+Looking back I see now that I should have asked for help sooner, found a therapist to talk to, tried alternative therapies such as Gold Bee CBD products, or even attempted something like meditation.
+It reached a point where I couldn’t be alone with my thoughts for too long, couldn’t give myself time to question my breathing, evaluate my sadness.
 If I kept in company, kept occupied, kept my focus on others, it wouldn’t be a problem.
 But in reality, I couldn’t do that either.
 My mental health caused me to miss out on so many occasions with friends (my beloved Lauren, I am forever sorry for missing your 30th birthday) and medicate myself too many times with wine.
 By November I was crying so often, panicking so frequently that I left the best job I ever had.
 That fearless girl had kept walking, and I needed to catch up and find her.